tomdoeslinux/PixaPencil/README.md

 - Ability to export projects to a PNG/JPG file
 - Ability to rotate the canvas 90 degrees clockwise and anti-clockwise, as well as 180 degrees

-Go to https://github.com/therealbluepandabear/PixaPencil/projects to have a look at features we want to add to **PixaPencil** (f.
-PyxlMoose).
+Go to https://github.com/therealbluepandabear/PixaPencil/projects to have a look at features we want to add to **PixaPencil**.

 ## Shoutout
 Thank you to: